ZeveNor/ZeveNor/README.md

 Welcome to my page!
-I'm ZEVENELX, you can call me as ZEVEN.
+I'm ZEVENOR, you can call me as ZEVEN.
 I almost waste all time by learning on computer, mainly developing in Javascript & GOLANG.
 Trying to improve JS and GOLANG skills.
 Everythings are possible for me!

 ### **My Code Experience:**